thoughtspot/thoughtspot.github.io/_app-integrate/reference/user-api.md

 - Objects (users or groups) present in ThoughtSpot, but not present in the external list -  will be deleted in ThoughtSpot.
 - Objects present in ThoughtSpot, and present in the external list - will be updated such that the object attributes in ThoughtSpot match those present in the list.
 This includes group membership.
 - Objects not present in ThoughtSpot, and present in the external list - will be created in ThoughtSpot.

+Set `visibility` to `NON_SHARABLE` if you do not want users to be able to share objects with users in this group.

 ### Resource URL
 <code class="api-method-post">post</code> /tspublic/v1/user/sync